charlieknoll/dgpv2/README.md

 - SuperAdmin deploys contract
 - SuperAdmin funds contract
+- Admin registers USD donations to their operating bank account which effectively mints DUST
 - Admin registers clients which prefunds the clients' wallets with ETH for gas costs and allocates USD (DUST) to the client
 - Admin registers vendors
 - Clients USD (DUST) vests over time